 You will spend less time and money in the grocery store if you only get the ingredients needed for the week.
 Many times fresh ingredients spoil in the fridge (which means money wasted) when we get extra “stuff” and don’t need it for the week.
 Check out my 2 weeks of meal planning.
 It has been proven that those who plan their meals and shop using a grocery list spend less money at the store.
 As the old saying goes, don’t go grocery shopping hungry… you will usually end up spending more!

 20. Take leftovers to work

 Want to save LOTs of $$$?
 Instead of going out to eat for lunch, bring leftovers from the night before instead.
 This will not only save you a few bucks but will keep you from being “glutened.”
 As the saying goes, you will either pay now or pay later when it comes to your health.
 You will either pay a little more to purchase quality food now, or pay the doctor in the future to treat a disease like diabetes, heart disease, etc. for something that could have probably been prevented.
+For those companies which have sought services from a food service company, employees can fortunately get some fresh and healthy food for their lunch.
 I hope these tips help inspire you to make changes to your diet even if on a budget.
 Start small but just start somewhere!